gchrupala/supervision/assessment-criteria.md

     the research question?
 Is the problem posed relevant, subject of debate and original?

-Theory and Literature
+##Theory and Literature

-:   Is the theory dealt with relevant in the framework of the research
+  Is the theory dealt with relevant in the framework of the research
     question?
 Is the literature of recent date?
 Do the component questions link up well with the central research question?
 Is the theory dealt with representative?
 Is the scientific level of the